Technological Education

 Our on-campus TechEd program will prepare you to teach grades 9-12 in one of the many broad-based technological areas that are taught in Ontario, including communications technology, computer technology, health care, green industries, technological design, and more.

-We have an on-campus version of this program and a multi-session (blended) option - find out more about the differences.
+We have a multi-session (blended) version of this program as well - find out more about the differences.

 Application Process